-Trump Offers “A Nation of Miracles.”
+Trump Offers ‘A Nation of Miracles.’
 Your Move, Democrats

 Take infrastructure.
 On the campaign trail, Trump promised major government investment.
 On Tuesday, he promised a financial boon for corporations and bankers.

 He promised no American would go without healthcare.
 But the ideas Trump floated on Tuesday could have been written by the insurance executives he hosted on Monday – and probably were.
 There, too, Trump’s political independence has been replaced by Republican orthodoxy.
+There, too, Trump’s political independence has been replaced by Republican orthodoxy.
+He used stale GOP rhetoric when he promised “access” to insurance without mentioning affordability.
+Americans get no benefit from “access” to coverage they can’t afford.

 He has promised not to cut Social Security or Medicare, as Congressional Republicans are determined to do.
 But he pointedly refused to repeat that promise on Tuesday night.